microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraPartnerInformation.md

 ## Outputs

-### The cmdlet returns the following company level information
+### The cmdlet will return the following company level information

-### - CompanyType: The type of this company (can be partner or regular tenant)
+- CompanyType: The type of this company (can be partner or regular tenant)
+- DapEnabled: Flag to determine if the partner has delegated admin privileges

-### - PartnerCompanyName: The name of the company
+- PartnerCompanyName: The name of the company

-### - PartnerSupportTelephones: Support Telephone numbers for the partner
+- PartnerSupportTelephones: Support Telephone numbers for the partner

-### - PartnerSupportEmails: Support E-Mail address for the partner
+- PartnerSupportEmails: Support E-Mail address for the partner

-### - PartnerCommerceUrl: URL for the partner's commerce web site
+- PartnerCommerceUrl: URL for the partner's commerce web site

-### - PartnerSupportUrl: URL for the Partner's support website
+- PartnerSupportUrl: URL for the Partner's support website

-### - PartnerHelpUrl: URL for the partner's help web site
+- PartnerHelpUrl: URL for the partner's help web site

 ## Notes